By Priyan Garg, Amity University, Uttar Pradesh

 Inductive and Deductive methods

 In the inductive method, there is a great reliance placed upon the decisions of the judges.
-Before deciding a case, the judges look into previously decided cases of the similar nature by their own court or by superior court.
-From particular cases they deduce general rules, and apply them on the cases before them and decide accordingly.
+Before deciding a case, the judges look into previously decided cases of a similar nature by their own court or by the superior court.
+From particular cases, they deduce general rules, and apply them on the cases before them and decide accordingly.
 This is known as Inductive method.

 In the deductive method, there is a great reliance placed legislatures and enacted statues.
 In such a system, the cases are decided on the basis the enacted legislature and statue that are codified and the judges decide cases on the basis of these codes and not on the basis of previously decided cases.
 This method is called the Deductive method.

 Authority of previously decided cases